From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Is One Dimension Sufficient?

 \paragraph{Hypothesis.} More dimensions yield monotonically increasing expressive power.
 Thus, performance should be non-decreasing as $k$ increases.
 We care primarily about when increasing $k$ begins to yield diminishing improvements in the MCC.
 Representations obtained with strong sparsity constraints, like SAEs, should reach this saturation point at smaller $k$ than representations with no such constraints, such as residual vectors.

-\paragraph{Results.} We display the (M)CC of $k$-sparse probes trained on feature vectors $\mathbf{f}$ in Figure~\ref{fig:sparsity}.
+\paragraph{Results.} The MCCs of $k$-sparse probes trained on feature vectors $\mathbf{f}$ are presented in Figure~\ref{fig:sparsity}.
 Top-K SAEs and SSAEs achieve the best trade-off between MCC and sparsity at all $k$; they also approach the MCC of training a normal probe on the full activation vector at the residual stream.
 ReLU SAEs do not begin saturating even at 10--50 features, whereas all other SAEs do.
 SSAEs and Top-K SAEs achieve better concept recovery at the same $k$ as the residual neuron baseline, whereas ReLU SAEs do not.

-These results suggest that SAEs do confer sparsity benefits compared to the original activation space of $\mathcal{M}$, but also that one-dimensionality assumptions may often be insufficient---even when the concepts are relatively simple.
+These results suggest that SAEs do confer sparsity benefits compared to the original activation space of $\mathcal{M}$, but also that one-dimensionality assumptions may often yield suboptimal results---even when the concepts are relatively simple.
+That said, the relative ordering of MCCs across architectures does not generally change with $k$, so comparisons across architectures should generally yield conclusions that are stable across choices of $k$ (at least up to $k=50$).